hce93/AddressBook/README.md

 Database config is stored in the DatabaseConfig java file.

 Testing has been added.
 For a number of tests user credentials are required to log into the database.
-This should be placed in a test.properties file inside the config folder in the below format:
+This should be placed in a test.properties file inside a config folder in root folder.
+Data should be in the below format:
 - db.url = *your_database_url*
 - db.user = *your_username*
 - db.password = *your_password*